-Testing your grill for a gas leak may sound dangerous and exciting, but the reality is that it’s less like a “Mission Impossible” and much easier than you’d think.
-In fact, all you need is a few minutes and a little dishsoap and water.
+Testing your grill for a gas leak may sound dangerous, but the reality is that it’s much easier than you may think.
+In fact, all you need are a few minutes, a little dish soap and some water.

-The first step is to mix a 50/50 solution of water and liquid dish detergent.
+Mix a 50/50 solution of water and liquid dish detergent.
 Put the mix in a dish or spray bottle.
-Next, turn all of the gas controls to OFF.
-Then turn ON the gas tank valve to help pressurize your system.

 Then turn the propane tank valve ON to pressurize your system.

 Now you’re ready to test for leaks.
 Using a spray bottle, clean sponge or paintbrush, spray or brush the soapy solution onto the gas valve, the hose and the regulator.
 Stand back and visually inspect all the places where the solution was applied.
 Soap bubbles will instantly form and grow if there’s a gas leak in any of the components.
 No bubbles means no leak.

 If bubbles DO form or you smell gas, turn the propane tank off immediately.
 If bubbles appear on the propane tank itself, do not use or move the LP cylinder.
 Contact an LP gas supplier or your fire department.

 Consult your grill manual for how to replace or repair damaged grill components.